Cohesion policy:

 In practical terms, the following project examples demonstrate some of the actions financed.

 - Western Attica (Greece) has serious flood problems.
-The Cohesion Fund financed an 80 million EUR flood protection project along the Eschatia river.
+The Cohesion Fund financed a flood protection project along the Eschatia river with EUR 80 million.
 This protects 134,000 local residents and their property from floods in the suburbs of Athens.
 It also created over 700 jobs and promoted urban regeneration in a low-income area.
 The construction of new flood defence structures stops floods now, and it will also allow for future development of areas upstream.
+Find out more

 Preventing